edoardopelli/cheetah-LogMATE/README.md

 # cheetah-LogMATE
-Service to record changes made by the user on a relational db in mongodb
+Service to record changes made by the user on a relational db.